MishaLaskin/rad/README.md

 The above variables are already set per the original project parameters.
 They can be left alone and the script can be directly called to replicate the project.
 The only ones you may need to modify are 'train_dir' and 'work_dir'.

-## Training the LSTM and Running the LSTM against Adversarial Observations
+## Training the LSTM on the Cartpole Swingup Task
 First, we go over training the LSTM.
 You should call 'scripts/run_lstm.sh' to train the LSTM.
 This file calls 'train_lstm.py' with some parameters.
 Again, the script can be directly called as it is, to replicate the project.
 We walk through some of the parameters to give the reader familiarity.

 * '--domain_name' - As above, we run on the 'cartpole' domain.